Waste Management, Inc.: International

-In 2009, Waste Management purchased a 40-percent stake in Shanghai Environment Group Co Ltd, a wholly owned subsidiary of Shanghai Chengtou Holding Co Ltd. SEG sought Waste Management's investment in order to benefit from Waste Management's experience in the waste disposal field, as well as improve their technology for waste disposal.
+In 2009, Waste Management purchased a 40-percent stake in Shanghai Environment Group Co.
+Ltd. (SEG), a wholly owned subsidiary of Shanghai Chengtou Holding Co.
+Ltd. SEG sought the investment in order to benefit from Waste Management's experience in the waste disposal field, as well as improve their technology for waste disposal.

 Corporate issues

 1995 lawsuit

 Shareholders sued Wheelabrator Technologies's (WTI) board of directors for breach of their fiduciary duty, challenging the merger of WTI into Waste Management.
 In 1995, the case, In re Wheelabrator Technologies, Inc. Shareholders Litigation, came before the Court of Chancery of Delaware on an appeal regarding the Board's motion for summary judgment.
 The shareholders argued the Board breached their duty of care because there was not sufficient process, they didn't look at alternative transactions, didn't consider information regarding waste's legal liabilities, they didn't appoint a committee of independent directors to negotiate the merger, and they didn't adequately consider the terms of the merger; they breached their duty of loyalty, and; they breached their duty to disclose relevant information regarding the merger.
 Ultimately, the court dismissed the duty of disclosure claim but allowed the duty of loyalty claim to a degree.
 In regards to the duty of loyalty claim, the court disagreed with both the shareholders and the Board.
 It labelled the merger as an interested transaction, not a controlled shareholder transaction, so the business judgment rule applies and the burden to prove waste is on the shareholders.